Muhimbi/PDF-Converter-Services-Online/clients/v1/php/samples/watermarking/composite_watermark/README.md

 Launch PHP and activate the built-in web server as follows:

 ```
-php -S localhost:8080 -t some_path_to/PDF-Converter-Services-Online/clients/v1/php/samples/convert
+php -S localhost:8080 -t some_path_to/PDF-Converter-Services-Online/clients/v1/php/samples/watermarking/composite_watermark
 ```

 You may want to change the port number and naturally you must specify the full path to the folder containing this sample.

-With PHP running - and in this example - listening on port 8080, open a browser and navigate to `http://localhost:8080/convert.php`.
+With PHP running - and in this example - listening on port 8080, open a browser and navigate to `http://localhost:8080/composite_watermark.php`.

-Choose a file, select an output format that the input file [can be converted to](https://support.muhimbi.com/hc/en-us/articles/228089047-What-file-formats-types-are-supported-for-conversion-) (start with the `PDF` option) and click the `Convert` button.
+Choose a file, optionally change the XML based watermark definition, and click the `Watermark` button.

 <br>